 Is there a different between Admiralty Law and Maritime Law?
-I had noted that there are differing views posted on line.
-In my opinion, and based on the course syllabus of NUS Law School, they are different (Otherwise they will be one course, instead of separated into two courses).
-The NUS 2008 Maritime Law course topics comprised of Collision, Salvage, Towage, General Average and Forum Selection; while its 2009/2010 Admiralty Law and Practice course topics comprised of Historical background of admiralty, The nature of Admiralty Jurisdictions, Maritime and Statutory Liens, Possessory Liens, The exercise of Admiralty Jurisdiction, Admiralty Procedure, Ship Mortagages, Priorities, Limitation of Liability and, Maritime Arbitration.
+It is noted that there are differing views posted on line.
+Based on the course syllabus of a local Law School, they are different (Otherwise there will be just one course, instead of separating them into two courses).
+The School's 2008 Maritime Law course topics comprised of Collision, Salvage, Towage, General Average and Forum Selection; while its 2009/2010 Admiralty Law and Practice course topics comprised of Historical background of admiralty, The nature of Admiralty Jurisdictions, Maritime and Statutory Liens, Possessory Liens, The exercise of Admiralty Jurisdiction, Admiralty Procedure, Ship Mortagages, Priorities, Limitation of Liability and, Maritime Arbitration.

 ... 'no clear distinction can be drawn between maritime and admiralty law today because they have evolved separately in various countries of the world at various times, so that today, neither is truly a term of art, distinct from the other.'